Cemetery Technician Ken Thomas

 “We had a woman who was burying a member of her family, and made several comments about a bumble bee that always appeared when she visited graves of her relatives there – and sure enough, as she started singing at that funeral, a bee flew down and rested on her song sheet.
 We all thought that was pretty amazing,” admits Ken.

 Wellington City Council operates two cemeteries, one at Karori and one at Makara.
 Karori was first established in 1891 as Bolton Street Cemetery had reached capacity, but by the 1950s Karori was getting close to full too, so Makara was opened in 1965, and Ken has worked at them both.

 “My first job out of school was as a car mechanic, then one night my dad joked about me applying for a job at the cemetery, next thing I phoned them up and got it, and so I started working at Karori Cemetery when I was 16.”

 Obviously there are seasonal variations: “When we have a cold snap in winter we know that things are unfortunately going to get busy soon.
 Other than that, we’re always on the go keeping the cemetery tidy, throwing away old flowers – except the ones on the headstones – and making sure the grounds are in good condition.”

 Makara Cemetery, which is currently a third full, also offers natural funerals, and has a new burial ground, Ngā Iwi o Te Motu Urupā, which is available for Māori and their whanau.
-Meanwhile, Karori Cemetery only has space available for pre-purchased ash or family plots, and children's plots.
+Meanwhile, Karori Cemetery has plots available in an ash memorial garden or in existing pre-purchased family plots.